Constrained Boundary Labeling: The One Problem

-\proofsubparagraph*{Criterion~3.} To check this criterion efficiently, we assume that we can access a range tree storing the sites, and a list containing the \candidatesText{} sorted by their $y$-coordinate.
-We will account for this when we discuss the overall properties of our DP-Algorithm.
-With this assumption, we can compute the number of \candidatesText{} in a sub-instance by running two binary searches for $c_1$ and $c_2$ that define the sub-instance, which takes \BigO{\log m} time.
+\proofsubparagraph*{Criterion~3.} The third criterion states that the resulting sub-instances must contain at least as many \candidatesText{} as sites.
+To check this criterion efficiently, we assume that we can access a range tree storing the sites, and a list containing the \candidatesText{} sorted by their $y$-coordinate.
+We account for this when we discuss the overall properties of our DP-Algorithm.
+With this assumption, we can compute the number of \candidatesText{} in a sub-instance by running two binary searches for $c_1$ and $c_2$ which takes \BigO{\log m} time.
 To count the number of sites in the sub-instance, we can run a counting range query on the sites, which takes \BigO{\log n} time~\cite{Berg.2008}.
-In the end, we only have to compare the retrieved numbers.
-Combining this, we arrive at a running time of \BigO{\log n + \log m}.
+We arrive at a running time of \BigO{\log n + \log m}.

-\proofsubparagraph*{Criterion~4.} For the following arguments, we observe that we do not need to compute $\PQAGraph(s_1, s_2)$.
-We can simply traverse the path from $t_L$, which is the leaf for the leftmost site $s_L \in \Restricted{\Sites}{I}$, to the root of \PQAGraph and stop once we reach the root of $\PQAGraph(s_1, s_2)$, which is the least common ancestor of $s_1$ and $s_2$.
-We will account for the time to compute the least common ancestor of $s_1$ and $s_2$ when we discuss the overall running time of our DP-Algorithm.
+\proofsubparagraph*{Criterion~4.} The last criterion states that we must respect the constraints expressed by $\PQAGraph(s_1, s_2)$.
+Observe that we do not need to compute $\PQAGraph(s_1, s_2)$ as we can simply traverse the path from the leaf for the leftmost site $s_L~\in~\Restricted{\Sites}{I}$, to the root of \PQAGraph and stop once we reach the root of $\PQAGraph(s_1, s_2)$.
+This node is the least common ancestor of $s_1$ and $s_2$.
+Hence, we reach the root of $\PQAGraph(s_1, s_2)$ once we have $s_1$ \emph{and} $s_2$ for the first time in the subtree.
+The time required to check Criterion~4 coincides with the running time of \RespectsConstraints{I, \PQAGraph, \Leader_L}, which we have upper-bounded by \BigO{n + r}.

-As the time required to check Criterion~4 depends on the running time of the procedure \RespectsConstraints{I, \PQAGraph, \Leader_L}, we first discuss its running time.
-When describing the procedure, we have observed that we can check whether $c_L$ respects for $s_L$ the constraints imposed by $\PQAGraph(s_1, s_2)$ at a node $t$ on the path from $s_L$ to the root of $\PQAGraph(s_1, s_2)$ in time \BigO{n + r}.
-Since we have to check this on each of the \BigO{n} nodes $t$ on the path to the root of $\PQAGraph(s_1, s_2)$, we end up with a running time for $\RespectsConstraints{I, \PQAGraph, \Leader_L}$ (and thus also Criterion~4) of \BigO{n^2 + nr}.